itsyouonline/identityserver/specs/GUID_feature.md

 (naming subject to change):

   - `username`: The username of the person this identifier will representing
-  - `grantedTo`: The username or globalid of the party requesting this identifier.
+  - `azp`: The username or globalid of the party requesting this identifier.
     Only this party can use this identifier.
-  - `identifier`: The generated random identifier for the user
+  - `iyoids`: A list with all of the generated identifiers for the above username and azp

 ## Endpoints

-1. `GET /users/{username}/generateidentifier`
+1. `POST /users/{username}/identifiers`
   - Generate a new identifier.
-  - Use the client_id from the request as set by the middleware as the grantedTo party
+  - Use the client_id from the request as set by the middleware as the azp
   - Save the user identifier in the db and return only this id in the response body
-  - There is a limit to the max amount of identifiers a user-azp relation can have
+  - There is a limit to the max amount of identifiers a user-azp relation can have - currently 25

-2. `GET /users/{username}/listidentifiers`
+2. `GET /users/{username}/identifiers`
   - List all generated identifiers for this party
   - Does not generate a new identifier itself

-3. `GET /users/identifier/lookup?id={identifier}`
+3. `GET /users/identifier/{identifier}`
   - Lookup the username behind an identifier;
   - Only if the client_id from the request matches the one saved in the db
-  - If the id is not found, also return a `403` (this party is not authorized to look up this identifier)
+  - If the id is not found, or the id does not belong to this azp, return `404` (not found for user - azp releation)
-  - Return username as json in response body

 ## Additional work